THE AMAZON LEAGUE

 KEY ASKS:

-A global commitment to safeguard ecological and sociocultural connectivity as a fundamental measure for the protection of tropical forests and rivers.
-Include in the central text of COP30 the commitment to halt and reverse deforestation and ecosystem conversion by 2030, with a clear and measurable action framework.
-This requires States that share these biomes to incorporate specific targets into their Nationally Determined Contributions (NDCs).
+A global commitment to safeguard ecological and socio-cultural connectivity as a fundamental measure for the protection of tropical forests and rivers.
+Building on the discussions and processes developed during COP30, it is essential to consolidate the commitment to halt and reverse deforestation and ecosystem conversion by 2030 through a clear and measurable action framework.
+This requires States that share these biomes to incorporate specific objectives into their Nationally Determined Contributions (NDCs).

 2. Ambitious national climate plans

-All countries must present revised NDCs to 2035, aligned with the 1.5°C limit, with specific, measurable, and financed targets for forests and biodiversity.
-Today, fewer than half of forest-rich countries include forest-specific mitigation targets in their NDCs, and only 4% mention deforestation-free supply chains.
-COP30 must close this gap by requiring forest-inclusive NDCs with clear time bound targets, transparent monitoring, and alignment with biodiversity and adaptation strategies.
-Amazon rivers cross borders; so, too, must climate policies.
-Coordinated efforts across countries both upstream and downstream can protect headwaters, ensure sustainable practices and maintain connected corridors.
+All countries must submit revised NDCs through 2035, aligned with the 1.5°C limit, with specific, measurable and adequately financed targets for forests and biodiversity.
+Currently, fewer than half of forest-rich countries include specific mitigation targets for forests in their NDCs, and only 4% mention deforestation-free supply chains.
+Following COP30, governments must close this gap by ensuring that NDCs include forests with clear targets, defined timelines, transparent monitoring mechanisms and effective alignment with biodiversity and adaptation strategies.
+Amazonian rivers cross national borders; therefore, climate policies must do the same.
+Coordinated efforts among countries, both upstream and downstream, can protect headwaters, ensure sustainable practices and maintain connected ecological corridors.

 3. Integrating Carbon Markets and the TFFF for Scaled Climate Action

-Carbon markets and the Tropical Forest Forever Facility (TFFF) must work in synergy as complementary instruments to accelerate the protection and restoration of tropical forests.
-Carbon markets provide results-based incentives for emission reductions and removals, while the TFFF ensures predictable, longterm finance for countries that successfully conserve their forests, regardless of market fluctuations.
-Together, they can form a coherent financial architecture that rewards conservation at every scale — from national jurisdictions to local communities.
-Strengthening the integrity and accessibility of Article 6 mechanisms, alongside a fully operational TFFF, would channel public and private capital toward the same goal: valuing nature as a productive, resilient, and essential part of the global economy.
+Carbon markets and the Tropical Forest Forever Facility (TFFF) must operate in synergy as complementary instruments to accelerate the protection and restoration of tropical forests.
+Carbon markets provide results-based incentives for emission reductions and removals, while the TFFF ensures predictable, long-term financing for countries that successfully conserve their forests, regardless of market fluctuations.
+Together, they can form a coherent financial architecture that rewards conservation at all levels—from national jurisdictions to local communities.
+Strengthening the integrity and accessibility of Article 6 mechanisms, alongside a fully operational TFFF, will enable public and private capital to be channeled toward a common objective: valuing nature as a productive, resilient and essential part of the global economy.

 4. Finance commensurate with the challenge